balderdashy/sails-docs/concepts/Helpers/Helpers.md

 ##### Synchronous helpers

 By default, all helpers are considered _asynchronous_.
+While this is a safe default assumption, it's not always true-- and when you know for certain that's the case, it's nice to avoid adding another level of indentation.
+Sails helpers support this using the `sync` property.

-If the code inside your helper function is definitely synchronous, you can set the top-level `sync` property to `true`, which allows users to call the helper using `execSync()` instead of `exec()`.
-When called with `execSync`, any argument passed to an exit is _returned_ instead of provided as the argument to the error handler.
-Keep in mind that when called synchronously, triggering any exit besides `success` will cause the helper to throw an error, so you&rsquo;ll want to wrap any such invocations in a `try/catch` block!
+If you know all of the code inside your helper's `fn` is definitely synchronous, you can set the top-level `sync` property to `true`, which allows userland code to call the helper using [`execSync()`](http://sailsjs.com/documentation/concepts/helpers#?synchronous-usage) instead of `exec()`.

+When your helper is invoked with `execSync()`, then any result data that your `fn`'s code passes in to `exits.success()` is _returned_ instead of being provided as an argument to the callback.
+And, when its being called synchronously, if your helper's `fn` calls any exit other than `success`, then it will throw an Error.

 > Note: calling an asynchronous helper with `execSync()` (either because `sync: true` was not used, or the `fn` code was not really synchronous) will trigger an error.